qiime2/qiime2.github.io/source/tutorials/fmt.rst

    mkdir qiime2-fmt-tutorial
    cd qiime2-fmt-tutorial

-As in the 88 soils study, you should begin your analysis by familiarizing yourself with the sample metadata.
+As in the Moving Pictures study, you should begin your analysis by familiarizing yourself with the sample metadata.
 You can again access the `sample metadata`_ as a Google Spreadsheet.
 Notice that there are three tabs in this spreadsheet.
 This first tab (called sample-metadata) contains all of the clinical metadata.
 While you’re in the sample-metadata tab, you should download this file as a .tsv file by selecting “File > Download as > Tab-separated text”.
-Name the file sample-metadata.tsv and save it to the qiime2-fmt-tutorial directory that you created.
+Name the file ``sample-metadata.tsv`` and save it to the ``qiime2-fmt-tutorial`` directory that you created.
 (The first two tabs of the spreadsheet include the barcodes that would be used for demultiplexing.)

 Next, download the *demultiplexed sequences* that we'll use in this analysis.
 In this tutorial we'll work with a small subset (10%) of the complete sequence data so that the commands will run quickly.
-To learn how to start a QIIME 2 analysis from raw sequence data, see the :doc:`importing data documentation` <../import>`.
+To learn how to start a QIIME 2 analysis from raw sequence data, see the :doc:`importing data documentation <../import>`.
 We'll need to download two sets of demultiplexed sequences, each corresponding to one of the sequencing runs.

 .. code-block:: shell